Learn Cyclomat

 Adjust primary animation controls

-Change the duration of the loop or control the degree of order or chaos in the resulting animation.
+Change the duration of the loop and the entropy of the resulting animation.

 Preview the animation

 Play or scrub through the animation.
-Cyclomat can show you exactly what will be rendered at each point in the animation.
+Cyclomat shows exactly what will be rendered at any point.

 Adjust advanced settings